ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/data-analysis.md

-As this example indicates, the numbers in this file are either strings, that should be interpreted as a date, or a floating-point value, that is a recording of a population estimate of humans in Crawford County.
+As this example indicates, the numbers in this file are either strings, that should be interpreted as a date, or a floating-point value, that is a recording of a population estimate of people living in Crawford County.
 After you have studied and understood the structure of this file's contents, you are ready to install the project's dependencies with the command `poetry install` and then run it with the command `poetry run dataanalysis --data-file input/data.txt`.
 After you running the program you can use its output and the data visualization available from the Federal Reserve Bank of St. Louis to better understand the population trends for Crawford County.

 ```
 📦 The data file contains 50 data values in it!